-Brett Friedman is a registered professional mechanical engineer and principal within Affiliated Engineers’ E-prime (engineering prime) Division.
-He focuses on complex HVAC systems analysis and infrastructure design for the Industrial, Aerospace, Test Systems, and Process markets.
+Brett Friedman is a registered professional mechanical engineer and principal within AEI’s Engineering Prime division.
+He focuses on complex HVAC systems analysis and infrastructure design for the industrial, aerospace, test systems, and process markets.

 Brett joined AEI Seattle in 2010, working on healthcare and research laboratory projects.
-When engine test cell project opportunities combined HVAC consulting with his passion for engines and vehicles, he relocated to AEI’s Madison office, joining the firm’s Industrial Group and supporting projects for General Motors, Ford, John Deere, and Caterpillar.
-Brett subsequently expanded his experience to include hydraulic test labs, central utility plants, manufacturing, flammable and combustible fuels and powders, refrigerants, and data center projects.
-He has also partnered closely with AEI’s Process Group on CGMP and pharmaceuticals work.
+When engine test-cell-project opportunities combined HVAC consulting with his passion for engines and vehicles, he relocated to AEI’s Madison office, joining the firm’s Industrial group and supporting projects for General Motors, Ford, John Deere, and Caterpillar.
+Subsequently, Brett expanded his experience to include hydraulic test labs, central utility plants, manufacturing, flammable and combustible fuels and powders, refrigerants, and data center projects.
+In addition, he has partnered closely with AEI’s Process group on Current Good Manufacturing Practices (CGMP) and pharmaceutical work.
 Brett is particularly adept at applying project-appropriate heating and cooling solutions based on client needs and goals for energy and economic efficiencies.

-In 2018, Brett accepted the role of Aerospace Market Leader, working with such clients as Aerojet Rocketdyne, Sierra Nevada Corporation, and Collins Aerospace.
-Brett teaches the Fundamentals of HVAC course at the UW-Madison and is a Renewable Energy Systems guest lecturer at South Dakota State University.
+In 2018, Brett accepted the role of aerospace market leader, working with such clients as Aerojet Rocketdyne, Sierra Nevada Corporation, and Collins Aerospace.
+Brett teaches the Fundamentals of HVAC course at UW-Madison and is a Renewable Energy Systems guest lecturer at South Dakota State University.